 Wooden Tribal Masks

-Adorable wooden and bamboo artifacts can be found in several shops in Coorg.
+Adorable wooden and bamboo artifacts can be found in several shops in the district.
 We found these lovely little tribal masks at the Nisargdham tourist outlet.

 Vegetable Flavored Papads

 These colorful papads look inviting – don’t they?
-I have not tried these vegetable flavored papads but if you are among the papad lovers, try this is the Coorg Souvenir for you.
+I have not tried these vegetable flavored papads but if you are among the papad lovers, try this.

-Most of the Coorg Souvenirs listed above are natural products and/or consumables that you can taste/try before buying and are affordable.
+Most of the souvenirs listed above are natural products and/or consumables that you can taste/try before buying and are affordable.
 Shopping them benefits the locals and the local economy.
 It is a good way to give back to the tourist destination.